keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

    layer.
 This process of _unpacking_ data is called **decapsulation**.

-Some more notes: in a communication of two parties, we need a way of identifying entities in this communication.
-In computer networking world, we use _addresses_ to do so.
-To identify which application is talking to what service on two ends, `port`s are used in transport layer.
-Similarly, for the same communication, `IP`s are used in the network layer to identify the nodes/computers where the application and the service are running on.
+Side notes: in a communication between two parties, we need a way of identifying entities in this communication.
+In the computer networking world, we use _addresses_ to do so.
+To identify which application is talking to what service on two ends, `port`s are used in the transport layer.
+Similarly, for the same communication, `IP`s are used in the network layer to identify the nodes/computers where the application and the service are running.
 That's why source and destination IP addresses are being put in the header of a packet.
-Likewise, `MAC` addresses are used in link layer to identify network interfaces on a network.
+Likewise, `MAC` addresses are used in the link layer to identify network interfaces on a network.

-Here a nice video about network models and exactly what I tried to explain 😃
+Here is a nice video about network models and exactly what I tried to explain 😃

 {% include embed/youtube.html id='3b_TAYtzuho' %}